massalabs/massa-web3/README.md

 ![check-code-coverage](https://img.shields.io/badge/coverage-96.66%25-green)

+> **PREREQUISITES:**
+>
+>    - NodeJS 14+
+>    - npm / yarn (see package.json)

+This repository is a monorepo for blockchain development in TypeScript for the Massa blockchain.
+It provides an interface to interact with the Massa blockchain, including deploying smart contracts, interacting with smart contracts, querying blockchain status and more.

-`Massa-web3` is a TypeScript library that allow you to interact with the `Massa` blockchain through a local or remote Massa node.
-In particular the massa-web3 library will allow you to call the JSON-RPC API, but also to fetch and poll events from smart contracts on the Massa blockchain, deploy smart contracts and much more.
+Massa-web3 is a TypeScript library that allows you to interact with the Massa blockchain.
+It enables the use of the JSON-RPC API, fetch and poll events from smart contracts on the Massa blockchain, deploy smart contracts, and more.

-## Usage
+## Installation

 `Massa-web3` could be used as a library for frameworks or as a stand-alone bundled js file which can be easily loaded into the browser.